Info & Tips

 Android Access is a site geared specifically for Android users searching for accessible apps from that platform.

 Audible can be downloaded to your Apple or Android device.
-It requires a monthly subscription plan but allows you to try it for free.
-This app makes it easy to listen to books anywhere and gives you an enhanced audio experience.
+It requires a monthly subscription, but you can try it for free.
+This app makes it easy to listen to books anywhere and enhances the audio experience.

-Two popular digital libraries provide books in electronic braille and audio formats for visually impaired and print disabled users –Bookshare and the National Library Service for the Blind and Print Disabled–also known as NLS.
-Bookshare is a subscription service, and NLS requires proof of disability before granting access to their books.
+Two popular digital libraries Bookshare and the National Library Service for the Blind and Print Disabled – also known as NLS—provide books in electronic braille and audio formats for visually impaired and print-disabled users.
+Bookshare is a subscription service, and NLS requires proof of disability before granting access to its books.

 Read More